Apple AirTags hands-on: These $29 trackers are small and impressive

 AirTags work with any iPhone or iPodTouch on iOS 14.5 or any iPad on iPadOS 14.5.
 A single AirTag costs $29 (£29, AU$45) and a four-pack is $99 (£99, AU$149).
 You can order an AirTag starting Friday April 23 and AirTags will be available on April 30.

-Read more: Apple AirTag is a Tile rival: Price, free engraving, Hermes accessories, privacy, more
+Read more: Apple AirTag is a Tile rival: Price, free engraving, Hermès accessories, privacy and more

 An AirTag is a bit bigger than a Junior Mint